lvivski/animatic/index.md

 ---
 layout: main
 ---
-With Anima it's easy to animate over a hundred objects at a time.
+With Animatic it's easy to animate over a hundred objects at a time.
 Each item can have it's mass and viscosity to emulate reallife objects!

-And it's only **5k** when gzipped.
+And it's only **7k** when gzipped.

 **[Examples](#examples)**